FRANCIS JOHN FOSTER

 A forgotten heroine

-A Scotter woman was a nurse in the French Red Cross
+A Scotter woman was a nurse in the French Red Cross.
+(Her name might have been wrongly transcribed when the memorial was refurbished in the 1980s)

 Roll of Honour - March 1915